Quantum repeaters with encoding on nitrogen-vacancy center platforms: QKD Performance

 for protocols 1 to 4, respectively, as specified by the superscripts.

-Based on above expressions, we analyze the parameter regions where one protocol performs better than other protocols.
+Based on above expressions, we compare the secret key generation rate, in the nominal mode of operation where no eavesdropper is present, for protocols 1 to 4.
+Our objective is to estimate the relevant parameters in \cref{eq:norm_skr} to get some insight into how these protocols are expected to perform in practice.

 The nominal parameter values used in our numerical results are as follows.
-We set the coherence time of electron and nuclear spins as $\tau_{\rm e}=10$~ms and $\tau_{\rm n}=1$~s, respectively, which is achievable in practice \cite{bernien2013heralded,bar2013solid,maurer2012room}.
-The detector efficiency is set as $\eta_d=0.9$ \cite{zhang2015advances} and the distribution time for next-to-each-other electron-electron entanglement is set to $T_s= 1$~$\mu$s.
+We fix $P_{S1}$ and $P_{S2}$ to 0.99 each, from which $T_1$ and $T_2$ can be calculated for each protocol.
+Note that $T_1$ and $T_2$ are increasing functions of $M$, which indirectly affects the waiting/decoherence time in our protocols.
+For our set of parameters, $T_1$ and $T_2$, respectively, end up to be somewhere between $1.5$ to $2$ times the average time that it takes to entangle all relevant memory pairs.
+We then calculate $\overline T_1$ and $\overline T_2$ to estimate the effect of decoherence on our system.
+We set the coherence time of electron and nuclear spins as $\tau_{\rm e}=10$~ms and $\tau_{\rm n}=1$~s, respectively, which is achievable in practice \cite{bernien2013heralded,bar2013solid,maurer2012room}. {The above values mostly reflect the back action on nuclear spins, when electron spins are being manipulated, but recent work with this type of memory \cite{abobeih2018one,kalb2018dephasing,bradley2019ten,pompili2021realization} has shown some progress with resolving this issue.
+We will therefore consider larger values of coherence time in our numerical results as well.
+The detector efficiency is set to $\eta_d=0.9$, which can be achieved by using superconducting single-photon detectors \cite{zhang2015advances}, offering negligible dark counts in our case.
+The distribution time for next-to-each-other electron-electron entanglement is set to $T_s= 5$~$\mu$s, which is on the same order of magnitude as the timing of internal operations reported in \cite{pompili2021realization}}.
 We choose the optical fiber as our channel with the speed of light being $c=2\times 10^5$ km/s and $L_{\rm att} = 22$~km.